bohdanmoroziuk/code-snippets/vue/project-structure/clean.md

 ### Services

+From a technical perspective, it can be anything: class, function, a cluster of functions, and an object with methods.
+The only rule: keep it away from “details”: frameworks, stores, UI, etc. The only dependency Service should have are Entities or other Services.
+From a conceptual point of view, the goal of services is to perform required business operations on Entities.
 There could be one service for each entity, for example, a BookmarkService would have all the logic for interacting with the Bookmark entity, like fetching, creating, editing, deleting.
+If you are familiar with the Repository-Service pattern, which is quite popular in the backend world, you may find a lot of similarities.

 ---